OrderLab/Atropos/project/atropos-c/Readme.md

 Update `AUTOCANCELDIR`, `POSTGRE_ORIGINAL_PATH`, `POSTGRE_AUTOCANCEL_PATH`, and `SYSBENCH_PATH` in `launch.sh` and `prepare.sh` if needed.

-Invoke the `launch.sh` script with mode `inter` for resource overload without Atropos and with mode `autocancel` for resource overload with Atropos.
+Invoke the `launch.sh` script with mode `inter` for resource overload without Atropos and with mode `atropos` for resource overload with Atropos.
 It runs an OLTP workload with a large write query entering around 40 seconds after the workload starts.

 We can again see from the logs that Atropos is able to cancel the large write query in time so that the application workload resumes quickly.